Isabella Blow

 Isabella Blow (née Delves Broughton; 19 November 1958 – 7 May 2007) was an English magazine editor.
-She was mentor to Philip Treacy, and is credited with discovering the models Stella Tennant and Sophie Dahl, and fashion designer Alexander McQueen, beginning when she bought the entirety of his graduate show inspired by Jack the Ripper.
+She was mentor to Philip Treacy, and is credited with discovering the models Stella Tennant and Sophie Dahl, and fashion designer Alexander McQueen, beginning when she bought the entirety of his graduate show Jack the Ripper Stalks His Victims.

 Early life

 Born Isabella Delves Broughton in Marylebone, London, she was the eldest child of Major Sir Evelyn Delves Broughton, a military officer, and his second wife, Helen Mary Shore, a barrister.
 Sir Evelyn was the only son of Sir Jock Delves Broughton; his sister, Rosamond, married the 15th Lord Lovat in 1938.

-Blow was also known as 'Issy'.
+Blow was known as 'Issy'.
 Blow had two sisters, Julia and Lavinia; her brother, John, drowned in the family's swimming pool at the age of two.
 This had a profound effect on her.
 In 1972, when she was 14, her parents separated and her mother left the household, bidding each daughter farewell with a handshake.
 Her parents divorced two years later.
-Isabella did not get along with her father, who bequeathed her only £5,000 from his estate, which was worth more than one million pounds.
+Isabella did not get along with her father, who bequeathed her £5,000 from his estate, which was worth more than one million pounds.

 Blow studied for her A-levels at Heathfield School, after which she enrolled at a secretarial college and then took odd jobs.
 She told Tamsin Blanchard of The Observer in 2002: I've done the most peculiar jobs.
 I was working in a scone shop for years, selling apricot-studded scones.
 I was a cleaner in London for two years.
 I wore a handkerchief with knots on the side, and my cousin saw me in the post office and said, What are you doing?
 I said, What do you think I look like I'm doing?
 I'm a cleaner!